 Mourinho was speaking after Chelsea's emphatic 8-1 victory over Indonesia All Stars, with Ramires and Romelu Lukaku both grabbing doubles.

-Fernando Torres failed to register on the scoresheet, but Mourinho believes the Spaniard will improve with added competition for places after Lukaku's return from a loan spell with West Brom.
+Fernando Torres failed to register on the scoresheet, but Mourinho believes the Spaniard will improve the added competition for places after Lukaku's return from a loan spell with West Brom.

 "I think Fernando should be happy because we have competition in the team and I think that is good for everybody in every position," he told reporters.